thefeky/thefeky/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m a passionate MEARN stack developer exploring the ever-evolving world of web technologies.
+- 🔭 I’m a passionate MERN stack developer with a focus on front-end development using React.js and Next.js.
-- 🌱 I’m currently enhancing my skills in HTML, CSS, JavaScript and ReactJs with an interest in NodeJs.
+- 🌱 I’m currently looking for a good opportunity to kick-start my career and help me grow and developer as a front-end developer.

   ***